CheatModeON/weather-scraper/README.md

 # weather-scrapper
-A weather scrapping tool for Meteo.gr
+A weather scraping tool for Meteo.gr

-Instead of just scrapping the weather, it generates an image (with a military camo background) that hold weekly weather data by the time it is generated.
+Instead of just scraping the weather, it generates an image (with a military camo background) that hold weekly weather data by the time it is generated.

 Perfect for military applications.